-The American Flag should always be flown first.
-State flags are flown second in order, and Military flags third.
-If you are flying the Marine Corps Outdoor Flag on the same pole as your American Flag, it should be of equal or smaller size and always flown below the American Flag.
+When the flags are being flown on multiple Outdoor Flagpoles, the American Flag should always be flown first in line.
+If you are flying the Marine Corps Flag on the same pole as your American Flag, it should be of equal size or smaller and flown below the American Flag.

 Send us your pictures of Marine Corps birthday celebrations, American flags, flagpoles, ropes, or other accessories!
 We would be honored to feature your photography in our blog or on Facebook.
 Remember, photos of damaged flags and accessories are valuable, too.

 Do you have suggestions for information you'd like to see here?
 If so, please send them our way!

 Please send all of your suggestions or questions to service@LibertyFlags.com.
 We want to hear from you!